allbecauseyoutoldmeso/Boris-Bikes/README.md

 * Week 1 at Makers Academy.
 * Test driven Ruby project.
 * The challenge was to recreate the logic behind London's Boris Bikes.
+* To play with the code clone this repository, navigate to the folder, open `pry` or `irb` and do something like the following...

 ```
 [1] pry(main)> require './lib/docking_station.rb'